 Once the capital of Kullu, Naggar is an ancient town located midway between Kullu and Manali.
 This place is famous for its castle and many ancient temples.

-This located is located about 6 kilometers from Gulaba and you will have to trek to reach here.
+This lake is located about 16 kilometers from Gulaba and you will have to trek to reach here.
 It is named after Bhrigu who is said to have meditated here.
 The legend has it that gods used to take a dip in the waters of this lake due to which it is also known as “the lake of Gods”.
 It is said that this lake never freezes completely.
+For more details, please read How to Plan a Trip to Bhrigu Lake.

 This cold water natural spring is named after Pandit Jawaharlal Nehru who used to drink water from this spring while visiting Manali.
 It is located about 5 kilometers from Manali.
 This spring is fed by the water from Bhrigu Lake.